oose/sbt-javaapi-gen/README.md

 =======

 * Currently the plugin cannot access the project classpath!
 That implies that you have to include your java dependencies in the project plugin classpath!!!
 * The structure of the implicit classes is hardcoded.
-If you source class is in "x.y.z" the plugin will generate "x.y.z.api".
+If your source class is in "x.y.z.MyClass" the plugin will generate "x.y.z.api.ScalaMyClass", where api is an object containing the implicit class.
 * Error detection is meagre.
 Things may and will fail!
 * The code is regenerated each time the project is compiled.